 Cryptocurrencies can also be useful for paying for something where you want your identity to remain hidden.
 A good example might be for someone who’s looking to purchase a domain name or VPN anonymously.

-You can never really be sure that your identity won’t be revealed when using a credit card because you have to trust that that entity will not reveal your information.
+You can never really be sure that your identity won’t be revealed when using a credit card because you have to trust that the entity will not reveal your information.
 However, with Bitcoin, you can be sure because you never gave them your personal information in the first place.

-Can cryptocurrency replace cash?
+Can cryptocurrency replace cash

 In the future it’s likely that digital currencies will replace cash.
 Many countries are already phasing cash out of existence.
 However, it’s unclear whether a decentralized cryptocurrency will be able to take its place or if governments will try to implement their own solutions.

-Who controls cryptocurrencies?
+Who controls cryptocurrencies